 Time to Fall Back (and Check Your Smoke Alarms)

-This month marks Daylight Savings time when we “fall back” an hour.
+Daylight Savings time will be here soon when we “fall back” an hour.
 A general rule of thumb is to replace the batteries in your smoke detectors when Daylight Savings Time ends and begins (unless you have a special detector – more on that below).
 In addition to replacing your batteries, here are some guidelines that are smart to follow when checking/testing smoke alarms:

 Smoke alarms should be maintained according to the manufacturer’s instructions, so look over and keep the instructions.